jematson/electric-tin-whistle/README.md

 that mimics the [tin whistle](https://en.wikipedia.org/wiki/Tin_whistle), a simple woodwind instrument.
 This can be used as an education project to learn about programming an Arduino Nano, soldering, digital music synthesis, and how to use components such as a breath sensor and headphone jack.

-This project was created with a mini grant the T3 Makerspace at the University of Alaska Fairbanks.
+This project was created with a mini grant from the T3 Makerspace at the University of Alaska Fairbanks.

 ## Components
 This project requires the following parts and components: